lancejjohnson/lancejjohnson.github.io/source/2017-04-12-phoenix-authentication-with-ueberauth-and-guardian-1.html.markdown

   ]
 ```

 Ueberauth Identity accepts a list of configurable attributes. <!-- TODO: Research the options (I still haven't found the full list of what those attributes are, but hey.) --> By default, Ueberauth accepts GET requests for incoming callback requests.
 For the web form, however, you'll want to receive a POST request instead, so you'll configure the `callback_methods` option.
 The parameters from the form will be at the root of the request parameters.
 If you prefer to nest those parameters under a specific key, you can provide that key in the `param_nesting` configuration.
-Rather than receive the parameters a the root of the map, you'll now receive that map under the "user" key.
+Rather than receive the parameters at the root of the map, you'll now receive that map under the "user" key.

 At this point the configuration is set up and we'll follow the README instructions for Ueberauth Identity woodenly to get things working and try to understand how the system works.